 Teams is Microsoft’s collaboration software that allows groups to communicate and share information efficiently.

-For an introduction to the application and an overview of how it is designed, watch this short video on the the Microsoft introduction website.
+For an introduction to the application and an overview of how it is designed, watch this short video on the Microsoft introduction website.

 What is a Team?

-Teams are collections of people who gather together around a common goal.
+A Team is a collection of people who gather together around a common goal.

 For example, members of a department in an organisation – such as Information Security, or tutors in a school, students enrolled in a course, a working committee or a reading club and so on.